18F/guides/README.md

 #### Start a GitHub Codespace
 1. From this repo, Click "Code" and then the "Codespaces" tab.
 2. Click the "+" icon, agree to the terms.
 3. You should then see the repo interface.
-At the bottom, check the branch you are currently viewing.
+At the bottom, check the branch you are currently viewing or create a new one.

 #### Start the application and preview the site
 1. Give this a few minutes to warm up.
 At first, it will have a message "Welcome to Codespaces."
 If you wait a bit, you'll see it recognize the environment and start to install libraries for you.
 2. Once it finishes installing the libraries, click on the "terminal" and type ```npm start```.
 3. It will think for 10 - 20 seconds and then you should see a message pop up on the right side that the site is available.
 Click "open in the browser.

 #### Make changes, preview them
 1. Select a file from the file explorer that you want to edit.
 Make some changes!
 You should be able to refresh the preview tab to see them immediately.
+If you will be making changes to styles, you will need to restart the server via ```npm run dev``` for those to be reflected.

 #### Commit your changes
 1. When you’re happy with how things look, switch on the left-hand menu to the "sourcecode" view.
 It will show you any changes you have made.
 Click the file name (on the left) to view things you've removed/added to that file.